List of Major League Baseball pitchers who have thrown an immaculate inning

 No pitcher has thrown more than one immaculate inning in a game.
 Jesús Sánchez of the Florida Marlins came within one pitch of that feat on September 13, 1998.
 Facing the Atlanta Braves, Sánchez struck out the side in the bottom of the second inning on 10 pitches and threw an immaculate inning in the bottom of the third inning: six consecutive strikeouts on 19 pitches.
 Just one game has seen two pitchers throw immaculate innings: on June 15, 2022, Phil Maton and Luis Garcia of the Houston Astros struck out the same three Texas Rangers batters (Nathaniel Lowe, Ezequiel Durán, and Brad Miller) in the second and seventh innings respectively.
-Just 6 weeks later, Durán was also the first strikeout victim of the very next immaculate inning pitched by Reid Detmers on July 31, 2022, making him the only hitter to be on the opposing end of an immaculate inning three times, and in 3 consecutive immaculate innings, No. 104, 105, and 106.
-The Texas Rangers became just the second team to be on the receiving end of 3 consecutive immaculate innings, the first being the San Francisco Giants back in 1979.
+Just six weeks later, Durán was also the first strikeout victim of the very next immaculate inning pitched by Reid Detmers on July 31, 2022, making him the only hitter to be on the opposing end of an immaculate inning three times.

-There have been only 4 instances where a team threw an immaculate inning, they were on the receiving end of the very next immaculate inning.
-The first time was when Bill Wilson, of the Philadelphia Phillies threw an immaculate inning against the Atlanta Braves on July 6, 1971.
-Just 4 days later, on July 10, 1971, John Strohmayer, of the Montreal Expos threw an immaculate inning against the Philadelphia Phillies.
-The most recent time saw Jose Alvarado, of the Tampa Bay Rays do it on August 4, 2017 versus the Milwaukee Brewers.
-Only 5 days later, on August 9, 2017, Boston Red Sox pitcher Rick Porcello would throw an immaculate inning against the Tampa Bay Rays.
-The Houston Astros are the only team to have this happen twice, in 1991 and 2004, but the latter was unique in that it only involved two teams, as opposed to three teams in the other 3 instances.
-On April 15, 2004, Houston Astros pitcher Brandon Backe threw an immaculate inning against the Milwaukee Brewers.
-Less than 2 months later, on June 13, 2004, Ben Sheets, of the Milwaukee Brewers would throw the next immaculate inning against the same team that just threw one against his Brewers, the Houston Astros.

-As of the current 2025 season, the Rangers and the Minnesota Twins are the only teams to never have thrown at least one immaculate inning in their history.
+As of the current 2026 season, the Texas Rangers are the only team to never have thrown at least one immaculate inning in their history, and the Arizona Diamondbacks and Toronto Blue Jays are the only team never to have been on the receiving end of an immaculate inning.
+(Note: The Washington Nationals in their current form have yet to have been victimized by an immaculate inning, but their predecessor team the Montreal Expos were in a 1977 game.)